Tell me more about the Arterial Drainage Act.

 Will I get compensation for losses as a result of any works on my property?

 Any landowner who suffers loss or damage to their property during the course of the construction works is entitled to make a claim for compensation to the Commissioners of Public Works, as set out in the Arterial Drainage Acts.
-Any claim for compensation should be made within one year of the damage or loss occurring.

 I am concerned that works proposed on my land will affect the operation of my farm, single farm payment, Glas scheme, etc.